Liquidation: A guide for creditors

 - approve the liquidator’s remuneration

 - direct the liquidator to convene a meeting of creditors

 - request the liquidator to give information, provide a report or produce a document

 - obtain specialist advice or assistance (with the prior approval of the liquidator or the court) that the committee considers desirable relating to the conduct of the liquidation.

 The liquidator is not required to comply with a direction to convene a meeting or give information if that request is not reasonable.
 The rules mentioned under the heading ‘Meetings during a court liquidation’ about when a direction is not reasonable apply to directions given to a liquidator by a committee of inspection.

 A committee of inspection can determine its own procedures and exercises its powers through resolutions passed at meetings of the committee.
 A resolution is passed by a majority in number of its members present at a meeting.
 The committee of inspection can only act if a majority of its members attend.

 Minutes of meetings of the committee of inspection must be prepared and lodged with ASIC within one month.
 A copy of the minutes of committee of inspection meetings may be obtained by searching the ASIC registers and paying the relevant fee.

 ASIC is entitled to attend a meeting of the committee of inspection.

 A liquidator is entitled to be paid for the work they perform.
 Generally, their fees will be paid from available assets, before any payments are made to creditors.
 If there are no – or only limited assets – the liquidator is sometimes not paid (or only partially paid) for the work they do.
 The liquidator may arrange for a third party to contribute to their fees.

 The fees cannot be paid until the amount has been approved by creditors, a committee of inspection or the court.
 Alternatively, the liquidator may put a proposal to creditors to approve their fees without holding a meeting.

-Note: If fees are not approved by the relevant decision-making body, and the liquidation commenced on or after 1 September 2017, the liquidator is entitled to be paid reasonable fees up to a maximum of $5,272 excluding GST (indexed annually from 1 July 2017).
+Note: If fees are not approved by the relevant decision-making body, and the liquidation commenced on or after 1 September 2017, the liquidator is entitled to be paid reasonable fees up to a maximum default amount excluding GST (indexed annually from 1 July 2017).